Mac-lp3/akahu-matata/test/data/README.md

 ## Account test data

-These files contain one or more arrays of account objects.
+These files contain one or more objects with the following properties:

-These objects contain data returned by the akahu `GET accounts/` API call, plus additional user configuration.
+  * `accounts`: an array of account objects.
+These objects contain a mix of data from the akahu `GET accounts/` API and user configuration.
+  * `expected`: an object describing the transfers that should be generated given the state of the provided `accounts`.

 Each account in the list can either be `UNDER` (under the specified minimum), `BETWEEN` (between the specified minimum and maximum), `EXCESS` (over the specified maximum), or `RESERVE` (over the specified minimum and have no maximum).